Let me show only numbers and bits of facts, which will make you think🤔

 What do you need to run it?

 To run Java?
-You need to download and properly install some runtime which is binary.
+You need to download and properly install some runtime that is binary.

 1. Frontends for Web Portals